mademast/colorsquash/README.md

 ### squash
 A CLI tool to quantize colours :D

-Currently only takes PNG in the RGB colorspace and outputs indexed PNG.
+Accepts JPEG and PNG as input and can output indexed PNG and GIF.